tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

   handshake, it is essential to ensure the evidence's freshness and origin (refer to {{evidence-extensions}} for more details).

 - In the passport model, the attester transmits evidence to the verifier directly and receives an attestation result, which is then relayed to the relying party.
-  Given that the credential is not expected to be generated in-band during the handshake, fewer inter-protocol requirements must be satisfied (see
+Given that the attestation result is not expected to be generated in-band during the handshake, fewer inter-protocol requirements must be satisfied (see
   {{attestation-results-extensions}}).

 This specification supports both patterns.
 In the background check model, any